 What Is Capacity Planning?

 Capacity planning is a process that balances the available hours of teams against what the project needs.
 Capacity, in this case, is the most work that can be done over a certain timeframe.

 It’s a bit of a juggling act that has to keep several balls in the air, such as the availability of the team, the money in the budget for those hours and what is demanded by the client, stakeholder or customer.
-Capacity and planning obviously go hand-in-glove.
+Capacity and project planning obviously go hand-in-glove.
 Planning is how one schedules the hours of the team members so that the work gets done in time.

 Understanding Capacity Planning

 The first question to address when planning for capacity within an organization is whether or not you have the capacity, or the resources, to do the work.
 Do you have the capacity, do you need the capacity, and what is the gap between those two points?

 Regardless of the situation, you’re going to remain in the dark unless you have a way to measure and track these resources, such as a resource management tool.
 Only then can you make an educated decision on capacity planning.